AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-users.md

 product-area: resource-management
 navigation-topic: resource-pools
 title: Associate resource pools with users
-description: (NOTE: The info about how to add resource pools to users, are duplicated from the articles listed in those sections (Creating Users, etc).
-I decided to keep the steps here because those articles are too long to rummage through for updating just this one field.)
+description: "(NOTE: The info about how to add resource pools to users, are duplicated from the articles listed in those sections (Creating Users, etc).
+I decided to keep the steps here because those articles are too long to rummage through for updating just this one field.)"
 ---

 # Associate resource pools with users